beto-rodriguez/LiveCharts2/docs/about/mvvm.md

 }</code></pre>

 Notice the `ObservableProperty` attribute was added to the *_series*  field.
 By convention and with the magic of source generators the property
-`Series` now exists in our class, source generators are adding all this boring and repetitive code for us! this is just a quick guide to get started with the docs in this site but you can learn more about the toolkit [here](https://www.youtube.com/watch?v=aCxl0z04BN8).
+`Series` now exists in our class, source generators are adding all this boring and repetitive code for us, this is just a quick guide to get started with the docs in this site but you can learn more about the toolkit [here](https://www.youtube.com/watch?v=aCxl0z04BN8).